w-mayer/chloe-autio-strategies/docs/MAINTENANCE.md

 **Contact a developer immediately if:**
 - Website is completely down or not loading
-- Forms are not working
+- Forms are not working or submitting
+- Form success messages not appearing
 - Images are broken or missing
 - Navigation is not functioning
 - You see error messages you don't understand
+- Netlify deployment fails

 **Contact a developer for:**
 - Adding new features or functionality